-Welcome to Best Evidence, a direct-to-your-inbox publication from your friends at The Blotter and The Blotter Presents, a website and podcast devoted to the analysis, critique, and review of true crime properties across audio, video, and text.
+Welcome to Best Evidence, a direct-to-your-inbox publication from your friends at The Blotter and The Blotter Presents, a website and podcast that were devoted to the analysis, critique, and review of true-crime properties across audio, video, and text.

-As you of course know, the true crime genre has exploded since The Blotter first launched in 2011.
+As you of course know, the true-crime genre has exploded since The Blotter podcast launched back in 2011.
 Kids, ask your parents -- back then, to scratch our itch we often had to resort to pulp paperbacks and episodes of America’s Most Wanted.
 It was a tough time, but we prevailed.

-Eight years later, we’re confronted with an embarrassment of riches.
-Fans of true crime can scroll until their fingers cramp down Netflix’s streaming options, read well-researched purple-proseless books on serial slayings and Silicon Valley scandals, and drive coast to coast without even making a dent in the current bounty of true crime podcasts.
+A decade later, we’re confronted with an embarrassment of riches.
+Fans of true crime can scroll until their fingers cramp down Netflix’s streaming options, read well-researched purple-proseless books on serial slayings and Silicon Valley scandals, and drive coast to coast without even making a dent in the current bounty of true-crime podcasts.

-That’s why we’re launching Best Evidence.
-Now, more than ever, you need a guide to what true crime is worth your time - and that’s what we’re here to do.
+That’s why we launched Best Evidence.
+Now, more than ever, you need a guide to what true crime is worth your time — and that’s what we’re here to do.

-Best Evidence is solely supported by subscribers (though, if you’d like to purchase advertising either in Best Evidence or on The Blotter Presents, please get in touch at email@example.com), so -- not to put too fine a point on it -- it can only exist if people pay to subscribe.
+Best Evidence is solely supported by subscribers (though, if you’d like to purchase advertising in Best Evidence, please get in touch at email@example.com), so — not to put too fine a point on it — it can only exist if people pay to subscribe.
 Please consider signing up to do so today.

 If you have any questions, feedback, or more, please do drop us a line at firstname.lastname@example.org.

 So who’s writing this thing?